 This is a mostly clean-eating menu plan, with a few “prepared food” items and kid-friendly choices mixed in.
 It’s typical of how we really, truly eat in our home! *Pricing does not include staples like salt, pepper, spices, sweeteners – all of which would likely be in your pantry, and in this menu plan are used sparingly.

-My personal hacks for saving money on your weekly grocery trip:
+Hacks for saving money on your weekly grocery trip:

 Plan your menu in advance – avoids impulse buys.
 Whole Foods does have an in-store 4 Meals Under $10 each flyer that always gives me great ideas!
 And check out their budget-friendly meals online!